 However, it’s worth noting that COVID-19 is also airborne.
 And it’s looking increasingly likely that it isn’t just transmitted via large droplets, as originally speculated, but in small particles from the breath called aerosols that can stay suspended in the air for hours.
 That means that part of protecting yourself from COVID, in addition to disinfecting, means limiting who enters your home.
 Anyone who does (for repair work, etc.) should wear a mask that covers their nose and mouth.

 In addition, regularly washing your hands is important.
 The Centers for Disease Control and Prevention (CDC) have set hand hygiene guidelines to help people understand how to best wash hands.
 Use soap and running water and scrub your hands for at least 20 seconds.
 When you can’t wash your hands, you can use a hand sanitizer that contains at least 60% alcohol.
 (Just remember that sanitizers don’t remove all germs.)

 Maintaining a clean, disinfected home environment is important for everyone.
 It’s especially important if someone in your home is in a vulnerable population, or if someone works outside of the home around other people.
 And while COVID-19 is the hot-button disease, it isn’t the only illness that can be transmitted through high-touch surfaces and other vectors.
 That’s especially important to remember during flu season.

 If you’re a business owner, the need to maintain your facility or commercial space disinfected is even more important.
 Ensuring your facility is able to function during the COVID-19 pandemic can be difficult, especially as you work to meet local guidelines on reopening.
 Disinfecting services for commercial properties require a decontamination expert such as ServiceMaster Restore.
-Contact your local ServiceMaster Restore professionals to learn more about addressing your disinfection needs.
+Contact your local ServiceMaster Restore professionals today and see how we can help you with your disinfection needs.